ICB Certificate in

 This course is split into manageable units, each which require to be successfully completed to achieve the qualification.
 Studying via distance learning means you can choose when and where you study.

-The testing of knowledge and skills for the qualification will comprise two online assessments, each of which can be undertaken in the candidate’s home or place of work.
-The first assessment is simply for practice and set to gauge your progress on the course.
-There is one official exam which is taken at the end of the course.
-The ICB exam B3 will test your knowledge of double entry bookkeeping to trial balance using the Sage Line 50 computerised accounts package.
+The testing of knowledge and skills for the ICB Certificate in Bookkeeping (Manual) Level 2 will comprise four online progress tests, all of which can be taken in the candidate’s home or place of work.
+There are two official exams which are taken at the end of the course.
+ICB exams B1 and B2 will test your manual knowledge of double entry bookkeeping to trial balance for a variety of types of businesses.

 This course will require you to manage your workload independently, with a basic level of tutor support.